21 Jun Timberyard: natural wine (& whisky) in Edinburgh

 Stopping off for lunch at Timberyard in Edinburgh, on my way to Findhorn, I had in my mind to order a whisky with my meal.
 This is Scotland, I thought!
 That was until I found out that Scotland is famed for its wine as well as for its whisky.

-This was ever since the 13th century, and the signing of the Auld Alliance between Scotland and France, after which the French gave the Scots a preferential pick of the best Bordeaux.
+Scotland has been renowned for good wine since the 13th century.
+This was following the signing of the Auld Alliance between Scotland and France.
 Both had an enemy in common – the English.
+The alliance meant that the French gave the Scots a preferential pick of the best Bordeaux.

-Timberyard’s whisky list is impressive, and so is its list of natural wines, mostly from Continental Europe, but also a few English and Welsh ones.
-In any case, it was thanks to wine in the first place that I’d discovered Timberyard, through Jonathan Fillion of Wine Source.
+Timberyard’s whisky list is impressive.
+So is its list of natural wines, mostly from Continental Europe, but also a few English and Welsh ones.
+In any case, it was thanks to wine in the first place that I’d discovered Timberyard, through Jonathan Fillion, formerly of Wine Source and now [UPDATE Feb 2020] of Brothers Wine Company.

 Timberyard in Lady Lawson Street

-I’d dropped off my bag at the left luggage at Waverley train station, where I had arrived from London, and then made the 15-minute walk, up a couple of flights of steps, through the old town, with its throngs of tourists, round behind Edinburgh Castle, and then into Lady Lawson Street.
+I’d dropped off my bag at the left luggage at Edinburgh’s Waverley train station, where I had arrived from London.
+Then I made the 15-minute walk to Lady Lawson Street: up some steep stone steps and through the old town by Edinburgh Castle.

 Timberyard is housed in a brick building originally built in the 19th century as a prop store, and then converted into a timber yard.
-Even in June, with the thermometer at 13°C, there was a wood-burning stove going, while the south-facing courtyard was far too cold to sit out in, unfortunately, or fortunately.
+Even in June, at 13°C/55°F, the wood-burning stove was going and the south-facing courtyard was too cold to sit out in – or at least for softie southerners like me.

 Vitovksa from Italy